 - Scheduled bathroom trips: Some people control their incontinence by going to the bathroom on a schedule.
 This means that you go to the bathroom at set times, whether you feel the urge or not.
 For example, you might start by going to the bathroom every hour.
 Then gradually increase the time until you find a schedule that works for you.

-Keep in mind that bladder training can take 3 to 12 weeks.
+Keep in mind it may take 3 to 12 weeks of bladder training to see results.
 During your training program, your doctor may have you keep track of the number of urine leaks you have each day.
 This will help you and your doctor see if bladder training is helping.
-Don’t be discouraged if you don’t have immediate results or if you still experience some incontinence.
+Don’t be discouraged if you don’t see immediate results or if you still experience some incontinence.

 Things to consider

-Yes.
-Medicines or medical devices can treat some types of urinary incontinence.
-In some cases, surgery may be an option.
-Treatment depends on what type of urinary incontinence you have and what is causing it.
-Talk to your doctor about what treatments are right for you.
+Treatment depends on what type of urinary incontinence you have and what’s causing it.
+Your doctor will suggest treatments that are right for you.
+Options can include:

 Questions to ask your doctor